DAngelo-S/Training-for-Programming-Competitions/README.md

 # Achievements 2021

+i [x] (Apr) I was invited for the last step of the Facebook Internship Selective Process;
 - [x] (Mar) Managed to form a study group for marathon <3;
 - [x] (Mar) Was invited to participe of the selection process for interns at Facebook - London;
 - [x] (Mar) Passed for the tecnical interview at the IBM - US;